r0b0tG4nG/r0b0tg4ng.github.io/_tabs/about.md

 **> WORK EXPERIENCE**

 > Penetration Tester at Data Systems LTD<br>
-My duties at Data Systems LTD were not limited to performing penetration tests on computer systems, networks and applications.
-Creating new testing methods to identify vulnerabilities and conducting security audits and legal cyberattack simulations by designing and utilizing hacking tools to access designated pieces of data during a predetermined time frame.
+ At Data Systems LTD, my responsibilities extended beyond conducting penetration tests on computer systems, networks, and applications.
+I also innovated new testing methodologies to uncover vulnerabilities, performed security audits, and executed legal cyberattack simulations.
+This involved the development and utilization of specialized hacking tools to access specific data within predetermined timeframes. <br>

 > CTF Team Lead / Offensive Trainer at Inveteck Global<br>
- Participating in various CTF's and hacking competitions as well as training students is my responsibility at Inveteck Global.
-As a CTF Team Lead, i have participated and won 6 international hacking competitions and a couple of local competitions too <br>
+ At Inveteck Global, my role involves active participation in various Capture The Flag (CTF) events and hacking competitions, alongside training students.
+As a CTF Team Lead, I've had the privilege of competing and achieving victory in six international hacking competitions, as well as securing victories in several local competitions. <br>

 > Content Developer at Servmor Security<br>
- My duty at Servmor Security was to develop vulnerable labs like that of Hack The Box for cyber security researchers to practice and upgrade their hacking skills.
-The vulnerabilities included in these practice labs were the OWASP Top 10 vulnerabilities and other custom implemented vulnerabilities to simulate real scenarios. <br>
+ At Servmor Security, my responsibility involved the development of training labs similar to those found on platforms like Hack The Box.
+These labs were designed to provide cyber security researchers with a practical environment to enhance their hacking skills.
+The labs encompassed a range of vulnerabilities, including the OWASP Top 10, and incorporated custom-designed vulnerabilities to replicate real-world scenarios. <br>

 > Security Researcher / Bug Hunter<br>
- I spend time researching on vulnerabilities related to web applications.
-I have discovered T1-T4 bugs on both private and local government web applications.
-Some of my research findings have been published on exploit-db.
+ I specialize in researching vulnerabilities associated with web applications.
+My work involves uncovering T1-T4 bugs within a variety of web applications, spanning both private sector and government domains.
+Some of my research findings have been publicly documented on exploit-db.

 **> FAVORITE TOOLS**